-Fall weather is here, and many wild animals are actively preparing for winter - you may see them in your yard or home as they search for food or prepare a place to hibernate.
+You may come into contact with animals outdoors and in your home.
+In the fall, many wild animals are actively preparing for winter - you may see them in your yard or home as they search for food or prepare a place to hibernate.
 Read about common conflicts with wildlife and how to avoid them.
 Learn what to do if you find an animal, how to prevent wildlife conflicts in and around your home, how to avoid collisions with wildlife on the move this time of year, and how to safely enjoy the outdoors during hunting season.

 Did you know that you can get products to humanely resolve conflicts with wildlife through your local hardware store?
 Ask about one-way doors, copper mesh to block holes, and humane mouse traps.

-Visit the Intruder Excluder - An interactive house that will allow you to choose the location of your home or yard affected by the intruder, identify the intruder, and find a humane, long-term solution!
+Detect and resolve wildlife conflicts in and around your home with our Intruder Excluder - An interactive guide that will allow you to choose the location of your home or yard affected by the intruder, identify the intruder, and find a humane, long-term solution!

 Did you know that your trash can be dangerous to animals?
 Here's a checklist to help you keep animals safe.